Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 }
 ````
 Just replace the parameters in ``{{..}}`` with the right values.

+#### 2. Backend to frontend notification
+Especially if you're using a reactive webapp, you can push a notification from the backend to the frontend, for example to display a confirmation message.
+In this notification, you can add the required parameters to then, from the frontend, push the event in GTM's datalayer.

+#### 3. Server-side GTM container
+The downside of this approach is that the container is a VM on GCP, which requires a billing account
+The VM would be in the free tier for some time, but depending on the volume of events, you could be charged
+--> we do not recommend to use the server-side tracking when it's possible to use the client-side (free).
+But if we stick to revenue events only, then it's a very small cost (<1€ a month if less than 100 revenue events a month).
+The procedure to install is [here](/pages/GTM_serverside)

+#### 4. Using Segment / another ETL
+Just push the event to Segment / your ETL, and from there, push the event to Amplitude

 ## Custom event
 On every specific action that you consider worth being tracked, add this piece of Javascript :